• Free shipping on all orders

 By Chris Dinesen Rogers

 Few dogs carry themselves with such elegance as the Doberman Pinscher.
-It’s probably one of the many reasons this breed ranks 18th among the American Kennel Club’s (AKC) list of the most popular canines1.
-If you’ve just invited a puppy into your home, you may wonder when it will go into heat or estrus.
-It typically occurs for the first time between 6–15 months2, depending on the pup’s size.
+It’s probably one of the many reasons this breed ranks 15th among the American Kennel Club’s (AKC) list of the most popular canines in 2023.1 If you’ve just invited a female puppy into your home, you may wonder when she will go into heat or estrus and what to expect.
+It typically occurs for the first time between 6–15 months, depending on the pup’s size.

-A Doberman is a large breed, with the female getting up to 26 inches tall3 and weighing 60–90 pounds.
-Therefore, you can expect the timing in the middle of that range, with sexual maturity at about 8–12 months4, depending on how big your dog is.
-Its health is also a contributing factor.
+A Doberman is a large breed, with the female getting up to 26 inches tall and weighing 60–90 pounds.
+Therefore, you can expect the timing in the middle of that range, with sexual maturity at about 8–12 months, depending on how big your dog is, as some females will develop a little slower than others.
+It’s important to know when to expect your pup’s first heat, so you can avoid them getting pregnant.
+Speak to your vet about the best time to get your female dog spayed.

 divider 9